abiydv/serverless-aws-service-ip-update/README.md

 Serverless framework example to deploy AWS Lambda, which auto updates security groups with Cloudfront IPs.
 Lambda runtime used - python 3.7

-:warning: This stack should only be created in `us-east-1`.
-In any other region, the lambda will not be able to subscribe to the AWS public topic.
+:warning: *This stack should only be created in `us-east-1`.
+In any other region, the lambda will not be able to subscribe to the AWS public topic.*

 ## A FEW WORDS
-The AWS example lambda [here](https://github.com/aws-samples/aws-cloudfront-samples/tree/master/update_security_groups_lambda) will work only if you create the stack in us-east-1 as well as have security groups which are in us-east-1.
+The AWS example lambda [here](https://github.com/aws-samples/aws-cloudfront-samples/tree/master/update_security_groups_lambda) will work only if you create the stack in `us-east-1` as well as have security groups which are in `us-east-1`.
-I have modified their function to work with security groups in other regions as well.
+I have modified their function to work with security groups in other regions.
-The entire stack will exist in us-east-1 only while it will operate on security groups in other regions as well.
+The entire stack will exist in `us-east-1` only while it will operate on security groups in other regions as well.
 Be careful about the region selection.
 Specify the security group region in the [config-dev](./config-dev.json) file

 ## BEFORE YOU BEGIN